deltecent/fdc-sds-esp32/README.md

 * ESP Telnet
 * SimpleCLI

-Download the sketch (firmware source code).
+Download the sketch (firmware source code):

 Option 1: Clone the repository with Git (recommended)
 Option 2: Download the ZIP file and extract the files into a folder named `fdc-sds-esp32`.